Etejerina/a-walk-in-python/day_3.md

 As you might know, boolean values are one of two...
 True and False

 Boolean types are used to evaluate expressions.
-So, if we compare to values, using a logilcal operator, we get a boolean response.
+So, if we compare to values, using a logical operator, we get a boolean response.

-Let's se that with an example
+Let's see that with an example

 ```python
 print(1 < 10)